simran-khanuja/demux/README.md

 With regards to datasets, the scripts should work with any dataset supported by HuggingFace OR custom dataset files (saved in arrow format).
 If using an HF dataset, one must specify the following: `source_languages`, `target_languages` and `dataset`.
 If using custom dataset files, one must specify: `source_dataset_path` and `target_dataset_path`.
 The `source_dataset_path` and `target_dataset_path` must be directories contining the following files:
 ```
 source_dataset_path:
-  - train.arrow
+  - train
-  - validation.arrow
+  - validation
 target_dataset_path:
-  - target.arrow
+  - target
-  - test.arrow
+  - test
 ```
-In the above, `train.arrow` and `validation.arrow` contain the train and test splits for the source data, `target.arrow` is the unlabelled target data, and `test.arrow` is the test data we want to eventually improve performance for.
+In the above, `train` and `validation` contain the train and test splits for the source data, `target` is the unlabelled target data, and `test` is the test data we want to eventually improve performance for.
+Each directory can have the following files: `data-*of*.arrow`, `dataset_info.json` and `state.json`.
+A sample script to convert a CSV file to this format is given in `convert_csv_to_arrow.py`.
+If a language column is not specified, we add it as "unknown" in the script.

 One can even specify a custom dataset for source/target and use an HF dataset for the other.
 Note that if a custom dataset is provided, it will always override HF for the source or target.